marketable-it-skills/s17-ws2024-module_c-lyon-heritage-site/project-description.md

 - **Main Content**: Dynamically loaded.
 HTML content renders directly.
 Text files render lines as paragraphs.
 Lines without spaces that end in a valid image extension (e.g. `.jpg`, `.png`) should be rendered as `<img>` tags.
 Photos expand on click, reverting on second click or scroll.
 First paragraph has a drop cap spanning three lines.

 ![Sample page](images/project-description-images/sample-page.jpg)

+### Content Listing

+The list shows titles and summaries, linking to individual pages.
+Exclude:

+- Pages dated in the future.
+- Draft pages
+- Pages without a valid date prefix (i.e., the first 11 characters not in `YYYY-MM-DD-` format).

+Subfolders are listed in alphabetical order, followed by content pages in reverse chronological order (most recent at the top).

+### Search

+The website must support page search functionality.
+Using the search field displayed in the aside on content listing pages, users should be able to search by title or content.

+When a search query is submitted, the results page must display all pages whose title or content contains the query string.

+It must also be possible to specify multiple keywords using the / character.
+In this case, the results page should list all pages whose title or content contains any of the provided keywords (i.e., a logical OR search).

 ### Accessibility and Meta Tags